25-Year-Old Indian Student Shot Dead In Kansas City Restaurant Robbery

 Speaking to the Kansas City Star, a restaurant employee, who wished to remain anonymous, described the contents of extended surveillance footage, which has yet to be made publicly available.
 The suspect, donning a brown shirt with white stripes, pulled out a gun, demanding money.

-As patrons and employees scrambled away or ducked for cover, Koppu took off towards the back of the store, away from the armed suspect.
+As patrons and employees scrambled away or ducked for cover, Koppu took off toward the back of the store, away from the armed suspect.
 It was at this point when Koppu was shot in the back.
 The anonymous employee also reported that Koppu did not know how to work the register.
 He died not long after being transported to a hospital.

 The Kansas City Police Department has released a portion of the security footage from the store, which we’ve embedded above.
 Anyone with information regarding the identity of the suspect should call the TIPS Hotline at 816-474-8477.
 Information can also be reported at the Kansas City crime stoppers website.